Fireside

 we have been studying since

-last November), when we read in verses 12 and 13, we find that
+last November), we find that

 one does not become a